Kansas: Economy

 The State of Kansas had a $350 million budget shortfall in February 2017.
-In February 2017, S&P downgraded Kansas's credit rating to AA-.
+In February 2017, S&P downgraded Kansas's credit rating to AA−.

 Nearly 90% of Kansas's land is devoted to agriculture.
 The state's agricultural outputs are cattle, sheep, wheat, sorghum, soybeans, cotton, hogs, corn, and salt.
 As of 2018, there were 59,600 farms in Kansas, 86 (0.14%) of which are certified organic farms.
 The average farm in the state is about 770 acres (more than a square mile), and in 2016, the average cost of running the farm was $300,000.

 By far, the most significant agricultural crop in the state is wheat.
 Eastern Kansas is part of the Grain Belt, an area of major grain production in the central United States.
-Approximately 40% of all winter wheat grown in the US is grown in Kansas.
+Approximately 40% of all winter wheat grown in the U.S. is grown in Kansas.
 Roughly 95% of the wheat grown in the state is hard red winter wheat.
 During 2016, farmers of conventionally grown wheat farmed 8.2 million acres and harvested an average of 57 bushels of wheat per acre.

 The industrial outputs are transportation equipment, commercial and private aircraft, food processing, publishing, chemical products, machinery, apparel, petroleum, and mining.

 The state's economy is also heavily influenced by the aerospace industry.
 Several large aircraft corporations have manufacturing facilities in Wichita and Kansas City, including Spirit AeroSystems, Bombardier Aerospace (LearJet), and Textron Aviation (a merger of the former Cessna, Hawker, and Beechcraft brands).
 Boeing ended a decades-long history of manufacturing in Kansas between 2012 and 2013.

-Major companies headquartered in Kansas include the Garmin (Olathe), YRC Worldwide (Overland Park), Payless Shoes (national headquarters and major distribution facilities in Topeka), and Koch Industries (with national headquarters in Wichita), and Coleman (headquarters in Wichita).
+Major companies headquartered in Kansas include the Garmin (Olathe), YRC Worldwide (Overland Park), and Koch Inc. (with national headquarters in Wichita).

 Kansas is also home to three major military installations: Fort Leavenworth (Army), Fort Riley (Army), and McConnell Air Force Base (Air Force).
 Approximately 25,000 active duty soldiers and airmen are stationed at these bases which also employ approximately 8,000 civilian DoD employees.
-The US Army Reserve also has the 451st Expeditionary Sustainment Command headquartered in Wichita that serves reservists and their units from around the region.
+The U.S. Army Reserve also has the 451st Expeditionary Sustainment Command headquartered in Wichita that serves reservists and their units from around the region.
 The Kansas Air National Guard has units at Forbes Field in Topeka and the 184th Intelligence Wing in Wichita.
 The Smoky Hill Weapons Range, a detachment of the Intelligence Wing, is one of the largest and busiest bombing ranges in the nation.
 During World War II, Kansas was home to numerous Army Air Corps training fields for training new pilots and aircrew.
 Many of those airfields live on today as municipal airports.